Turkish cuisine: Homemade food

 Homemade food is still preferred by Turkish people.
-Although the newly introduced way of life pushes the new generation to eat out, Turkish people generally prefer to eat at home.
-A typical meal starts with soup (especially in wintertime), followed by a dish made of vegetables (olive oil or with ground meat), meat or legumes boiled in a pot (typically with meat or minced meat), often with or before Turkish pilav, pasta or bulgur pilav accompanied by a salad or cacık (diluted cold yogurt dish with garlic, salt, and cucumber slices).
-In summertime many people prefer to eat a cold dish of vegetables cooked with olive oil (zeytinyağlı yemekler) instead of the soup, either before or after the main course, which can also be a chicken, meat or fish plate.
+A typical meal starts with soup (especially in wintertime), followed by a dish made of vegetables (with olive oil or ground meat), boiled meat or legumes (typically cooked with meat), often with or before Turkish pilav, pasta or bulgur pilav accompanied by a salad or cacık (a diluted cold yogurt dish with garlic, salt, and cucumber slices).
+In summertime many prefer a cold dish of vegetables cooked with olive oil (zeytinyağlı yemekler) instead of soup, either before or after the main course, which can also be a chicken, meat or fish plate.

 Restaurants

-Esnaf lokantası (meaning restaurants for shopkeepers and tradesmen) are widespread, serving traditional Turkish home cooking at affordable prices.
-Some restaurants specialized in certain foods foods, especially köfte, döner, kokoreç, kumpir, midye tava, börek and gözleme, are often found in major streets.
+Esnaf lokantası, a typically modest restaurant that provides home-made, traditional dishes (such as bulgur, stew, dolma, lentil soup) in variety with relatively reasonable prices is found across the provinces of Turkiye.
+It is specifically favoured by male workers, provided that meals are often served before sunrise that is before the shifts and is suitable for lower-wage payees to afford.
+Many restaurants are specialized in certain foods; such as köfte, döner, kokoreç, kumpir, midye tava, börek and gözleme.
 Eating out has always been common in cities.
-Fast-food is gaining popularity and many major foreign fast-food chains have opened all over Turkey.
+Fast food is gaining popularity and many major foreign fast-food chains have opened all over Turkey.

 Summer cuisine

 In the hot Turkish summer, a meal often consists of fried vegetables such as patlıcan (eggplant/aubergine) and peppers or potatoes served with yogurt or tomato sauce.
-Menemen and çılbır are typical summer dishes, based on eggs.
+Menemen and çılbır are typical summer dishes based on eggs.
 Sheep cheese, cucumbers, tomatoes, watermelons and melons also make a light summer meal.
 Those who like helva for dessert prefer "summer helva", which is lighter and less sweet than the regular version.